jhui/jhui.github.io/_posts/2017-03-15-Soft-and-hard-attention.markdown

 ### Soft attention

 We implement attention with soft attention or hard attention.
-In soft attention, instead of using the image $$ x $$ as an input to the LSTM, we input a weighted image features accounted for attention.
+In soft attention, instead of using the image $$ x $$ as an input to the LSTM, we input weighted image features accounted for attention.
 Before going into details, we can visualize the weighted features to illustrate the difference.

 <div class="imgcap">
 <img src="/assets/att/attention2.png" style="border:none;;">